chung-leong/conradish-x/README.md

 ![Annotation menu](doc/img/annotate-1.jpg)

-If the "To" language specified in the side-bar differs from the "From" language, Conradish will look up the definition at Google Translate and insert it automatically as a footnote:
+If the **To** language specified in the side-bar differs from the **From** language, Conradish will look up the definition at Google Translate and insert it automatically as a footnote:

 ![Footnote](doc/img/footnote-1.jpg)

-If the "To" language matches the "From" language or it is "None", then you'll need enter the definition yourself.
+If the **To** language matches the **From** language or if "None" is selected, then you'll need to enter the definition yourself.

 ![Footnote](doc/img/footnote-2.jpg)

-You can undo the operation by pressing **Ctrl-Z** on your keyboard.
+You can undo the result by pressing **Ctrl-Z** on your keyboard.

 ### Adding translation/explanation

 Select the sentence you wish translated.
 A pop-up menu will appear underneath.
-Choose "Add translation":
+Choose **Add translation**:

 ![Annotation menu](doc/img/annotate-2.jpg)

-The translated sentence will then appear in the footer:
+The translated sentence will then appear in the page's footer:

 ![Footnote](doc/img/footnote-3.jpg)

-The "Add translation" function only differs from "Add definition" in that the original text is omitted from the footnote.
+**Add translation** function only differs from **Add definition** in that the original text is omitted from the footnote.

-The "Add explanation" option will appear in the menu instead when the "To" language is the same as the "From" language or "None".
+**Add explanation** will appear in the menu instead when no translation would actually occur (the **To** language is the same as the **From** language or "None" is selected).

 ### Removing footnotes